cdl-mint/DT-Product-Line-Architecture/README.md

 ## How to build
 - Execute `mvn clean install` in the respective project folder with a pom.xml
-- Since some projects depend on template project, please build these projects before building the modules.
+- Since some projects depend on the `templates` project, please build these projects before building the modules.

 ## Structure
 This project contains three subfolders on the root level.